 - the property is not mortgaged

-- the property isn’t registered with HM Land Registry
+- the property is not registered with HM Land Registry

 Your property will be registered if you bought it or mortgaged it since 1998 - check the register if you’re unsure.

 You must tell HM Land Registry if information in the register is incorrect, for example if you change your contact address.

 You can track changes to the register or put a restriction on your title if you think you’re at risk.

 Track changes to the register

 You can sign up to get property alerts if someone applies to change the register of your property, for example if someone tries to use your property for a mortgage.

 This will not automatically block any changes to the register but will alert you when something changes so that you can take action.

 You can get alerts for up to 10 properties - there’s no fee.

 Put a restriction on your title

 You can stop HM Land Registry registering a sale or mortgage on your property unless a conveyancer or solicitor certifies the application was made by you.

 Fill in a request for a restriction if you’re a company owning property.